kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 ## Summary

 This proposal presents 2 new CRD objects to express the needs of the LLM Instance Gateway. **BackendPool** and **LLMUseCase** (names up for debate).
 The BackendPool is the logical grouping of compute, owned by the Inference Platform Admin persona.
-While the LLMUseCase is used to define objectives, the LoRA Adapter(s) used by the Use Case, and is owned by the LLM Use Case Owner.
+While the LLMUseCase defines the serving objectives of a specific model or LoRA adapter, and is owned by the LLM Use Case Owner.

 ## Goals